tttp/node-simpler-xmpp/readme.md

 	/**
 		@param jid - is the id of buddy (eg:- hello@gmail.com)
 		@param state - state of the buddy. value will be one of the following constant can be access via require('simple-xmpp').STATUS
-			AWAY - Buddy goes away
+			"away" - Buddy goes away
-		    DND - Buddy set its status as "Do Not Disturb" or  "Busy", ONLINE - Buddy comes online or available to chat OFFLINE - Buddy goes offline
+		    "dnd" - Buddy set its status as "Do Not Disturb" or  "Busy", "online" - Buddy comes online or available to chat "offline" - Buddy goes offline
 	*/
 	xmpp.on('buddy', function(jid, state) {
 		console.log('%s is in %s state', jid, state);